Skip to main content

 • Does a commodity index (such as GSCI) exhibit differing behavior than gold?

-• How does leverage affect the returns that are observed for the hybrid portfolio, stocks, and bonds?
+• How does leverage affect the returns that are observed for the strategy portfolio, stocks, and bonds?

 • Do other Fed tightening/loosening cycles exhibit the same behavior for returns?